-Indeed, the Court of Appeal in Kirby acknowledged that "local governments may regulate or ban the cultivation of medical marijuana because land use regulations are not preempted by the ...
-MMP[A]."
+Indeed, Kirby acknowledged "'local governments may regulate or ban the cultivation of medical marijuana because land use regulations are not preempted by the ...
+MMP[A].'
 (Kirby, supra, 242 Cal.App.4th at p.
-970.; also People v.
+970.)"
+(People v.
 Onesra Ent, Inc. (2016) 7 Cal.App.5th Supp.
 7.)
-Further, the Court of Appeal has noted that Kirby did not entirely foreclose local criminal penalties for cannabis-related activity, instead characterizing Section 104.15 of the Los Angeles Municipal Code as "an example of a type of criminal law 'often referred to as [a] public welfare offense[]."
-(Wheeler, supra, 72 Cal.App.5th at p.
-839.)
-Such penalties, although nominally criminal, amount to indirect criminal sanctions that are not preempted by state law.
-(See ibid.)

-None of the cases relied upon by Petitioner concern the voters' passage of Proposition 64 and the enactment of Business and Professions Code section 26200.
-It is axiomatic that cases do not stand for propositions of law that were not specifically raised, and that is equally true for O'Connell v.
+None of the cases relied upon by Petitioner concern the voters passage of Proposition 64 and the enactment of Business and Professions Code section 26200.
+It is axiomatic that cases do not stand for propositions of law that were not specifically raised, and that is true with O'Connell v.
 City Stockton, Kirby v.
-County of Fresno, and all the other cases upon which Petitioner relies in attempting to color its state law preemption arguments.
+County of Fresno and the other cases upon which Petitioner relies to make state law preemption arguments.

 Here, Petitioner does not and cannot reasonably contend that cities and counties do not have constitutional police power authority to regulate and even ban cannabis facilities and to enforce the regulations.
 Petitioner instead erroneously contends that state law preempts the constitutional police power authority to criminally enforce the regulations.
-But the power to regulate necessary includes the power to enforce; there is nothing in the cannabis statutes and cases post-O'Connell v.
-City of Stockton that suggests the withdrawal of the City's enforcement power, let alone clearly indicates the Legislature's intent to do so.
+But the power to regulate necessary includes the power to enforce and there is nothing in the cannabis statutes and cases post-O'Connell v.
+City of Stockton that removes the enforcement power let alone clearly indicates the Legislature's intent to do so.